 Usually, the people who experience problems working with a virtual assistant are bad at people management and don't have or put systems in place.

-It's straightforward, hire your virtual assistant by the hour and put them on a time tracking tool.
+It's straightforward, hire your virtual assistant and put them on a time tracking tool.
 You then have full accountability without any problems.

 Here are three steps to avoiding problems:

-2. Pay on time!
-Agree on the hourly salary rate, and always, always, always pay them on time.
+- Pay on time!
+Agree on the monthly salary rate, and always, always, always pay them on time.
 Remember, your virtual assistant trusts you, and because they are based in another country, you must keep that trust.

 Myth 3: If you outsource to the Philippines, will you end up with lower-quality staff?